astev423/GratisSocial/README.md

 Later:

+-Add server actions

+-Use react dev tools to test performance

 -Allow user to change user username when they change their username in clerk, make sure no duplicates

--Use react dev tools to test performance

 -Add dm mechanic